ryansheehy0/Cheat_Sheets/nodejs.md

 Your http methods need to return something, even an empty response, to indicate that the request was successfully handled.
 You can use `res.send("GET / handled successfully")`

+You can change the default header type by `res.header("Content-Type", "application/javascript")`

 #### [Parameters](#table-of-contents)
 Parameters are data sent through the URL.
 This can include regular parameters like `/api/test/${id}` or query parameters like `/api/test?id=${id}`